solidjs/solid-testing-library/README.md

 It uses `@solidjs/router`, so if you want to use a different router, you should consider the `wrapper` option instead.
 If you attempt to use this without having the package installed, you will receive an error message.

-⚠️ Solid.js external reactive state does not require any DOM elements to run in, so our `renderHook` call to test hooks in the context of a component (if your hook does not require the context of a component, `createRoot` should suffice to test the reactive behavior; for convenience, we also have `createEffect`, which is described later) has no `container`, `baseElement` or queries in its options or return value.
+⚠️ Solid.js external reactive state does not require any DOM elements to run in, so our `renderHook` call to test hooks in the context of a component (if your hook does not require the context of a component, `createRoot` should suffice to test the reactive behavior; for convenience, we also have `testEffect`, which is described later) has no `container`, `baseElement` or queries in its options or return value.
 Instead, it has an `owner` to be used with [`runWithOwner`](https://www.solidjs.com/docs/latest/api#runwithowner) if required.
 It also exposes a `cleanup` function, though this is already automatically called after the test is finished.

 ```ts
 function renderHook<Args extends any[], Result>(